micaelparadox/LuanSapelli/README.md

 - 🌎 From Blumenau-SC.
 - 🎓 Studying Information System.
 - 👾 Passionate about technology.
-- 📚 Improving skills in Go, Microservices and Software Architecture.
+- 📚 Improving skills in Go, Rust, Microservices and Software Architecture.

 <br/>